HOME: www.hiltonpond.org

 INTRODUCTION

-Study skins and free-flying wild birds in fields and woodlands are used frequently in teaching/learning programs at Hilton Pond Center for Piedmont Natural History near York, South Carolina USA (ww.hiltonpond.org).
-To further educate the public about ornithology and Piedmont ecology, the Center offers on-site (and off-grounds) public programs that use bird banding to bring birds closer to members and the general public.
-Although bird banding is also employed as a research tool by the Center and visiting scientists, most of these activities are conducted out of public view.
-In "educational bird banding," activities are conducted in-view for: school groups (pre-elementary through college), small workshops for members and visitors that require advanced registration, special programs for the general public, and teacher in-service and pre-service sessions.
-Banding is also used to train the Center's Education Interns in proper techniques for handling and measuring wild birds and for using bird banding as a teaching tool.
+Study skins and free-flying wild birds in fields and woodlands are used frequently in resaerch and teaching/learning programs at Hilton Pond Center for Piedmont Natural History near York, South Carolina USA (www.hiltonpond.org).
+To further educate the public about ornithology and Piedmont ecology, the Center also offers on-site (and off-grounds) public programs that use bird banding to bring birds closer to members and the general public.
+Although bird banding is employed as an important research tool by the Center and visiting scientists, most of these activities are conducted out of public view.
+In "educational bird banding," activities are conducted in-view for: School groups (pre-elementary through college), small workshops for members and visitors that require advanced registration, special programs for the general public, and teacher in-service and pre-service sessions.
+Banding is also used to train the Center's Education Interns in proper techniques for handling and measuring wild birds and for using bird banding as a teaching and research tool.

-In educational banding programs, each "bird-in-the-hand" may be used as a teaching tool to explain a variety of avian topics including: evolution, adaptation, morphology, taxonomy, identification, migration, and behavior.
-Captured birds also help Center educators teach the public about bird research techniques, about what to do with a banded bird if found, and about various topics in plant and animal ecology and conservation.
+In educational banding programs, each "bird-in-the-hand" may be used as a teaching tool to explain a variety of avian topics including: Evolution, adaptation, morphology, taxonomy, identification, migration, and behavior.
+Captured birds also help Center educators teach the public about bird research techniques, about what to do with a banded bird if found, about various topics in plant and animal ecology and conservation, and about the importance of supporting work of the Bird Banding Laboratory.

-The Center's educational banding protocol is derived, in part, from: Guidelines for the Use of Wild Birds in Research (The Ornithological Council, 1996); the federal Bird Banding Manual (1991) of the Canadian Wildlife Service and U.S. Fish & Wildlife Service; documents from various committees of the NABC (whose members represent U.S. and Canadian organizations and agencies that use banding for education and/or research); visits to other sites where banding is used in public venues (including Braddock Bay Raptor Research, NY; Cape May Bird Observatory, NJ; and Hawk Ridge, MN); interviews with banders involved in educational banding; participation in meetings with representatives of U.S. and Canadian governmental bird banding agencies; and other ornithological and education literature.
+The Center's educational banding protocol is derived, in part, from: Guidelines for the Use of Wild Birds in Research (The Ornithological Council, 1996ff); the federal Bird Banding Manual (1991ff) of the Canadian Wildlife Service and U.S. Fish & Wildlife Service; documents from various committees of the NABC (whose members represent U.S. and Canadian organizations and agencies that use banding for education and/or research); visits to other sites where banding is used in public venues (including Braddock Bay Raptor Research NY, Cape May Bird Observatory NJ, Hawk Mountain Sanctuary PA, and Hawk Ridge MN); interviews with banders involved in educational banding; participation in meetings with representatives of U.S. and Canadian governmental bird banding agencies; and other ornithological and science education literature.

 BENEFITS OF EDUCATIONAL BIRD BANDING PROGRAMS AT